|

 Heat Pump Central Air Conditioning (Electric Heat and Cool)

-- You are adding or replacing a split system heat pump to a forced air duct system
+Select if:- You are adding or replacing a split-system heat pump to a forced air duct system

 - You would like equipment with very low operating costs for heating your home when the outside temperature is above 25 degrees.
 (A heat pump can be paired with a secondary source of heat for providing additional heat when temperatures are below 25 degrees.)